 Find out more

-This article briefly analyzes whether the transportation services provided by companies under different Incoterms are recognized as individual performance obligations separately under the New Standard.
-If you would like to know the detailed accounting treatment for the above analysis or how the New Standard is applied in your specific business, please e-mail to email@example.com
+This article briefly analyses whether the transportation services provided by companies under different Incoterms are recognised as individual performance obligations separately under the New Standard.
+If you would like to know the detailed accounting treatment for the above analysis or consult our experts on how the New Standard is applied in your specific business, please e-mail email@example.com